Policy on the Appointment of Graduate Student Instructors for Undergraduate Courses

 The principles outlined below are designed to permit flexibility in staffing courses and to provide teaching opportunities for graduate students, a valuable component of professional development.
 However, CEP and CCI believe that good educational policy requires that Senate faculty regularly teach in the core of each major program.
 Regular involvement of Senate faculty in the undergraduate curriculum contributes to excellence and continuity, and ensures that Senate faculty have the first-hand knowledge needed to exercise effective curricular oversight.
 In addition, excessive use of graduate instructors limits faculty interaction with majors and prospective majors, making it difficult for students to get faculty guidance and appropriate letters of reference and limits the opportunities of students to interact with established scholars.

-2. At least one year of college teaching experience, either as an instructor or a teaching assistant
+2. At least one year (3 quarters at UCSC) of college teaching experience, either as an instructor or a teaching assistant.

 For Associate in MFA Students